RRR: Box office

 RRR reached the ₹1000 crore gross mark in 16 days of its run thus entering 1000 Crore Club and becoming the third highest-grossing Indian film after Dangal and Baahubali 2.
 During this period, the film grossed ₹382 crore in Andhra Pradesh and Telangana.
 In the United States, the film grossed over US$13 million, becoming the second highest-grossing Indian film in US after Baahubali 2.
 It also emerged as the highest-grossing Indian film in Australia with a gross of over AU$3.36 million.
-By 22 April 2022, the film grossed US$4.30 million and US$2.30 million in the Middle East and Europe (including United Kingdom).
 RRR also holds the record for the highest collection in a single screen for any Telugu film, grossing over ₹5 crore in Sudarshan 35 mm, Hyderabad.
 In mid-May 2022, Los Angeles Times reported that the film grossed US$14.5 million in the United States.
 Thus, making it the 31st highest-grossing film in the United States of the year.
 In the opening weekend, the film debuted at no.2 at the United Kingdom box-office with a total gross of £650,204.

 According to Gulf News, the film collected a total gross of US$4.3 million in the Middle East from the 10 days of its theatrical run – US$2.568 million (Dh9.5 million) from United Arab Emirates, US$500,000 from Qatar, US$378,468 from Kuwait and US$290,118 from Saudi Arabia.
 It was also reported that the film clocked in 230,676 admissions in the same period.

 The film was re-released several times since its original release.
 It has collected a total gross of $21,000 (₹17 lakh) from its release in TCL Chinese Theatre on 30 September 2022.
 Thus, its total re-release gross earnings became $221,156.

 The film premiered in Japan on 21 October 2022 and it has collected a gross of ¥73 million (₹4.07 crore) in its opening weekend, the highest for an Indian film.
 Thus, it has opened at the tenth position in that week.
 After the eighth weekend the film collected a total gross of ¥403 million (₹24.24 crore), thus becoming the highest-grossing Indian film in Japan.
 After 28 weeks of run, it collected a distributor's share of more than ₹100 crore.